 “There’s one carbon factor for all hours all day.
 And that’s not true in terms of true emissions, [which] usually changes throughout the day,” he said.
 “We feel it’s more of an energy reduction bill, not necessarily a carbon reduction bill.”

 “One of the biggest issues is we feel that this could stunt economic growth in New York City,” he added, to applause.

-Another objection centered around the city’s drive to make buildings convert their heating systems from onsite fossil fuel combustion to electricity.
+Another objection centered around the possibility that buildings will convert their heating systems from onsite fossil fuel combustion to electricity to comply with regulations.
 According to panelist Diana Sweeney, executive director of the New York Energy Consumers Council, which represents the interests of energy users, that could get very pricey.

 NYECC commissioned a study by London Economics International to examine the potential impact on electricity costs of a cap on fossil fuel usage.
 Published last year, the study found that electrification of buildings would create the need for more generation and upgrades to the Con Edison grid that serves more than 750,000 buildings in New York City.